cuongitl/pyftx/README.md

 **If you think something is broken, something is missing or have any questions, please open an [Issue](https://gitlab.com/cuongitl/python-ftx-api/-/issues)**

 # Get Started and Documentation
-If you’re new to FTX, use the following link to [save 5% on all of your trade fees.](https://ftx.com/referrals#a=121465957)
+If you're new to FTX, use the following link to [save 5% on all of your trade fees.](https://ftx.com/referrals#a=121465957)
 * [Register an account with FTX.](https://ftx.com/referrals#a=121465957)
 * [Generate an API Key and assign relevant permissions.](https://ftx.com/profile)
 * [FTX API docs](https://docs.ftx.com/#overview)